-Summary: Kuflink are a relatively new platform to the P2P scene, with a concerted recruitment push last year designed at getting new members aboard.
-The types of property loans it targets are on the whole much more straightforward than other platforms and closer to bridging loans which should reduce risks, and this is reflected in the rate of interest which is around the lowest for its type available to lenders.
+Summary of Kuflink Review: Kuflink are a relatively new platform to the P2P scene.
+They had a concerted recruitment push last year designed at getting new members aboard.
+The types of property loans it targets are on the whole much more straightforward than other platforms.
+These are closer to bridging loans which should reduce risks, and this is reflected in the rate of interest which is around the lowest for its type available to lenders.
 Currently the platform boasts a ‘no loss record’, although past performance is no guarantee of the future.

 Here is how Kuflink compares to my other investments:

 |Platform||Link||Target Rate (%)||My XIRR (%)||Status||Live Rating|

 |Review||Up to 16%||-5.4% (estimate)||CLOSED||1.5/5|